-One of the questions we get asked most often is, "How do I write a Twitter bio to get people to want to follow me?"
+One of the questions we get asked most often is in regards to how to write a Twitter bio.
+More specifically, "how do I write a Twitter bio to get people to want to follow me?"

 So in today's Deep Dive, we wanted to walk you through the different types of Twitter Bios that work, and explain why they work the way they do.

-Think of your bio as a "mini sales pitch" to your readers.
+Think of your bio on Twitter as a "mini sales pitch" to your readers.

 - "This is who I am"